Nonprofit Environmental Education Grants

 Our grants have ranged in size, generally from $200 to $2000.
 Typical grants are $1,000.
 We make grant decisions throughout the year at Board meetings that occur every six to eight weeks.

-PLEASE SEE BELOW FOR HOW TO APPLY FOR A GRANT.
+HOW TO APPLY FOR A GRANT

 - Educational efforts such as workshops, institutes, conferences, and exhibits, which hold the promise of increasing public awareness of, or stimulating productive public debate with respect to, significant environmental issues.
 Also considered are grants for individual and group scholarships to attend worthwhile conferences and educational programs

-- Environmental projects which have one or more of the following features: (a) the project has come together in a way that is instructive, perhaps representing a significant success of grassroots efforts, or the assembly of an unlikely but necessary coalition; (b) the project could have a significant positive effect on public awareness of environmental issues or on the encouragement of other preservation or reclamation efforts; (c) the project will involve imaginative technical approaches that would make its success instructive; (d) the proposed uses of the project site and access to it will result in education about environmental matters
+- Environmental projects which have one or more of the following features: (a) the project has come together in a way that is instructive, perhaps representing a significant success of grassroots efforts, or the assembly of an unlikely but necessary coalition; (b) the project could have a significant positive effect on public awareness of environmental issues and action, or on the encouragement of other preservation or reclamation efforts; (c) the project will involve imaginative technical approaches that would make its success instructive; (d) the proposed uses of the project site and access to it will result in education about environmental matters

 - Writing projects that promise to contribute to the understanding of environmental issues and that seem likely to reach a responsive audience